-Third, the G7 was constructed as a public concert.
-G7/8 governance was from the start an outwardly oriented exercise rather than an effort to practice democracy in private.
-Beyond informal discussion, summit leaders had to produce, present, and persuade others of the value of new directions - the innovative principles and norms that would guide government policy-makers and their democratic publics along different paths toward an improved global order.
+Third, the G7 was constructed as a public concert, rather than a club to practice democracy in private.
+Beyond informal discussion, summit leaders had to produce, present, and persuade others of the value of new directions - the innovative principles and norms that would guide government policy-makers and their democratic publics along different paths toward an improved global order (Kirton 2002a, Kirton 2002b, Baker 2000).
 They also had to take concrete decisions to put these new principles into effect.
-The early leaders were indeed initially attracted to the secret diplomacy of their predecessors in the original Concert of Europe.
-But they knew that they were, above all, popularly elected, twentieth century politicians who needed the limelight of the attending media.
-Thus the temptation to meet in private and announce only afterward that a meeting had taken place was easily discarded, as was the more serious suggestion that the media be banished from the first gathering at Rambouillet.
+The early leaders were tempted by the intrigue of nineteenth century secret diplomacy.
+But they knew that they were popularly elected, twentieth century politicians who needed the limelight of the attending media to succeed.
+They thus discarded the option of meeting in private and announcing only afterward that a meeting had taken place, and banishing the media from the first gathering at Rambouillet.
 This in part was making a public virtue of physical necessity.
-It was virtually impossible to move the United States president, his advisers, secret service, and nuclear deterrent without the attending White House press corps catching wind, demanding on-site briefings, and rushing to print their conclusions in the post-Vietnam war world.
+It was virtually impossible to move the United States president, his advisers, secret service, and nuclear deterrent without the attending White House press corps catching wind, demanding on-site briefings, and rushing to print their conclusion in the post-Vietnam war world.
 But, above all, the leaders knew that if they were to be successful they had to speak directly to their voters and to those around the world who wanted the chance to vote.

-After 11 September a new premium has been placed on the old purpose of using the summit to send a persuasive public message of confidence that democratic governance is possible, to identify the formula to realize this ideal, and to call upon the best of citizens' social capital to give it life.
-Such actions, from the collective G7 as well as from a single presidential bully pulpit, are what effective democratic governance is all about.
-Preaching, persuasion, psychology, moral suasion, and the provision of reference points matter as much as coercion and bribery through material punishments and reward.
-Some summits may indeed seem like little more than global hot tub parties that produce little beyond a concluding piece of paper, a family photo, and surrounding photo ops.
-But the founding generation understood the importance of direct face-to-face deliberations and the formidable power of credible commitments encoded on paper and presented through photo ops.
+After 11 September a new premium has been placed on using the summit to send a persuasive public message of confidence that democratic governance is possible, to identify the formula to realize this ideal, and to call upon the best of citizens' social capital to give it life.
+Such actions, from the collective G8 bully pulpit, are what effective democratic governance is all about.
+Preaching, persuasion, psychology, moral suasion, and the provision of reference points matter as much as coercion and bribery through material punishments and reward (Nye 2002).
+While summits may indeed seem like little more than global hot tub parties that produce little beyond a concluding piece of paper, a family photo, and surrounding photo ops, G8 leaders have long known the formidable power of credible commitments encoded on paper and presented through pictures and words.